OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 1. Neow Options: upgrade a card, $$100$$, remove $$2$$ Cards (take $$15$$ damage), swap for Cursed Key
 2. Card and potions before floor $$6$$:
     - {Bane, Outmaneuver, Deflect}
-    - {Outmaneuver, Accuracy, Footwork} and Essence of Steel]
+    - {Outmaneuver, Accuracy, Footwork} and Essence of Steel
     - {Deflect, Outmaneuver, Setup} and Fruit Juice
-    - {Dodge and Roll, Accuracy, Tactician}.
+    - {Dodge and Roll, Accuracy, Tactician}
 3. Lagavulin is the first elite.
 4. Forced burning elite (with the metallicizing buff) on floor $$6$$ with no shops or rest sites beforehand.
 5.  ?-nodes are useless except for a possibly useful card transform (Adrenaline, etc).